Fort Worth is a quintessential example of the glory of the American West.

 The performance hall owners also offer community-based programs and educational projects to kids in grades one to twelve in order to help encourage passion and interest in the field of the arts.

-If you’ve got kids and will be in the city during one of these programs, add the Nancy Lee and Perry R. Bass Performance Hall to your places to visit!
+If you’ve got kids and will be in the city during one of these programs, add the Nancy Lee and Perry R. Bass Performance Hall to your places to visit in Texas!

 Address: 525 Commerce St, Fort Worth, TX 76102, United States